Last updated on 5th October 2023 at 14:31 by Alex Nicholas

 Let’s not beat around the bush here, Amazon is the number 1 eCommerce platform to ever exist and will most likely stay at number 1 indefinitely, and as such, they try to make selling with them as easy as possible because it encourages more and more brands to work with them every month.

-Not only do they give you the fantastic option of letting them handle all of the shipping, returns, and complaints through FBA, they’ve also made their sponsored ad program is pretty simple for beginners, too.
+Not only do they give you the fantastic option of letting them handle all of the shipping, returns, and complaints through FBA, but they’ve also made their sponsored ad program pretty simple for beginners, too.
 And in all honesty, if managed correctly their ad system will make quite a difference not only to your sales but also to your organic rankings, due to the secondary effect that positive reviews and sales velocity has on Amazon’s A10 algorithm.

 It becomes a flywheel that spins faster and faster as your sales and reviews increase.

-How Amazon PPC works
+How Amazon PPC Works

 People come to Amazon to do one thing, shop, and as such Amazon is able to convert browsers into buyers at an unbeatable rate because Amazon is able to match the searcher’s intent perfectly by showing them 100’s, if not 1000’s of products that match the search they’ve just performed.